RootCNC/Root-Pendant/README.md

 ## Project goals.
 - Be as flexible as possible
-- Offer USB 2.0 host and slave support for either controlling the CNC directly or via a PC
+- Offer USB 2.0 *Host* and *Slave* support for either controlling the CNC directly or via a PC
-- Support Wifi for wireless controlling
+- Support Wifi/Bluetooh for wireless control
 - Support 6 Axis
 - Support all of the standard features
 -- Manual job movement